nghin/vacsf.org.dev/pages/bible-study/Meditations/Meditations.md

 <div class="small-12 columns" style="padding: 0px; border-bottom: none;">

 <ul class="side-nav">
+      <li><a href="{{ site.baseurl }}/bible-topics/meditations/missing-gods-grace/">Missing God's Grace&mdash;<cite>Galatians 5:4</cite></a><p style="font-weight: normal;">
+Have you always lived the Christian life like walking a tightrope?
+One misstep and down you go.
+Though you might be blessed with a faith to believe that Jesus will not let you fall forever into your death, it is the constant fear of falling that makes for a very lethargic and powerless journey into eternity.
+Knowing the real cause of the falling from God's grace will give you Jesus' promised peace that passes understanding.
       <li><a href="{{ site.baseurl }}/bible-topics/meditations/suffer-with-christ/">Suffering with Christ&mdash;<cite>Romans 8:16-17</cite></a><p style="font-weight: normal;">
 Christianity does not have a monopoly when it comes to suffering as a means for higher spirituality.
 The virtue of self sacrifice is exalted in virtually all religions.
 Concerning Christianity, what does the Bible say about suffering?
 </p></li>